Ickenham: Political representation

 Ickenham had a parish council but came within the Uxbridge Rural District until 1925, when this was absorbed into the Municipal Borough of Uxbridge.
-This remained until 1965, when the borough was included in the newly established London Borough of Hillingdon.
+On 1 April 1938 the civil parish was abolished and merged with Uxbridge.
+At the 1931 census (the last before the abolition of the parish), Ickenham had a population of 1741.
+In 1965 the borough was included in the newly established London Borough of Hillingdon.
 Within the borough of Hillingdon, all of Ickenham fell within the Ickenham ward, until 1999 when parts of the village were moved into adjoining wards to balance ward populations.
 Following further ward boundary changes in 2022, Ickenham currently falls within the Ickenham and South Harefield ward, with Conservative councillors Kaushik Banerjee, Martin Goddard and Eddie Lavery representing it.

 Ickenham was within the Uxbridge constituency until boundary changes at the 2010 general election meant it became part of the new Ruislip, Northwood and Pinner constituency.
 As of 2025, it is represented by David Simmonds.

 Demography

 72% of the population is White British, according to the 2011 census.
 The next largest groups are Indians (10.9%) and Other Whites (3.6%).

 81.2% of people living in Ickenham were born in England.
 Other common places of birth include India (3%), Ireland (1.6%), and Kenya (1.3%).

 The most common religious affiliations in Ickenham are Christians (60%), those of no religion (17.9%), Hindus (5.8%) and Sikhs (4.3%).

 Almost half the housing stock, 45.3%, are detached houses.
 40.3% are semi-detached, 9.4% flats/maisonettes/apartments, and 5% terraced.